NGTstudio/metaverse/README.md

 ## Get help

-Chat about Nexus on the Nexus discord here: https://discord.gg/3Ds9cxyEnZ
+Chat about NGT Studio on the NGT Studio discord here: https://discord.gg/3Ds9cxyEnZ

-Feel free to drop a message on the discord if you are having trouble building Nexus, or have any questions about it.
+Feel free to drop a message on the discord if you are having trouble building NGT Studio, or have any questions about it.

 Alternatively, feel free to create a github issue.